 - Hypoglycemia with concomitant use with insulin

 - Hypersensitivity reactions

 - Increases in low-density lipoprotein (LDL-C)

 If you experience any of these symptoms, contact your doctor or emergency services immediately.

 Hundreds of patients have opted to file suit against Invokana’s manufacturer, Johnson & Johnson, claiming that numerous, unlisted and adverse conditions associated with the drug have negatively affected their way of life.
-Many of these suits claim that the multi-billion dollar manufacturer intentionally withheld information that could have prevented patients from developing Diabetic ketoacidosis (DKA) and others from losing their limbs at the hands of what they call a “faulty drug”.
+Many of these suits claim the multi-billion dollar manufacturer intentionally withheld information that could have prevented patients from developing DKA and others from losing their limbs at the hands of what they call a “faulty drug”.